compose-spec/compose-spec/05-services.md

 #### aliases

-`aliases` declares alternative hostnames for this service on the network.
-Other containers on the same network can use either the service name or this alias to connect to one of the service's containers.
+`aliases` declares alternative hostnames for the service on the network.
+Other containers on the same network can use either the service name or an alias to connect to one of the service's containers.

 Since `aliases` are network-scoped, the same service can have different aliases on different networks.

+> **Note**
-> **Note**: A network-wide alias can be shared by multiple containers, and even by multiple services.
+> A network-wide alias can be shared by multiple containers, and even by multiple services.
 > If it is, then exactly which container the name resolves to is not guaranteed.

-The general format is shown here:

 ```yml
 services: